Bridgerton: Casting

-Season 1

 On June 19, 2019, Julie Andrews was cast as Lady Whistledown, whose voice-overs explain much of the series' action.
 In addition, Phoebe Dynevor and Regé-Jean Page were cast to play the leads with Jonathan Bailey, Golda Rosheuvel, Luke Newton, Claudia Jessie, Nicola Coughlan, Ruby Barker, Sabrina Bartlett, Ruth Gemmell, Adjoa Andoh and Polly Walker co-starring.

-Season 2
+Luke Thompson, Will Tilston, Florence Hunt, and Ruby Stokes were cast as the remaining four Bridgerton siblings at the end of July.
+Rounding out the cast were Ben Miller, Bessie Carter, Harriet Cains, Martins Imhangbe, and Lorraine Ashbourne.

 On January 21, 2021, it was announced that Jonathan Bailey would be reprising his role as Anthony and would be the center of the show's sophomore season.
 The following month, Simone Ashley had been cast as Kate.
-On April 5, 2021, Charithra Chandran joined the cast as Edwina, Rupert Young joined to play a new character, with Shelley Conn cast as Kate and Edwina's mother Mary, and Calam Lynch cast as Theo Sharpe.
+On April 5, 2021, Charithra Chandran joined the cast as Edwina; Rupert Young joined to play a new character; Shelley Conn was cast as Kate's stepmother and Edwina's mother, Mary; and Calam Lynch was cast as Theo Sharpe.
 On May 28, 2021, Rupert Evans joined the cast as Edmund Bridgerton, the late patriarch of the Bridgerton family.

 Page did not return for the second season despite being asked to come back as he only signed a one-year deal and wanted to explore other opportunities outside the show.
-In addition, the plan has always been for each season to focus on a different Bridgerton sibling and their quest for marriage, and his character is insignificant in the succeeding novels.

-Season 3

 In April 2022, Bailey and Ashley were confirmed to return for the third season as Viscount and Viscountess Bridgerton, exploring their married life and duties as heads of the eponymous family.
 The following month, Hannah Dodd was cast to replace Ruby Stokes as Francesca Bridgerton for the third season.
-Stokes exited the show due to scheduling conflicts.
-Chandran will not reprise her role as Edwina for the season.
+Stokes exited the show due to scheduling conflicts with Lockwood & Co.
+In August 2022, Chandran reported that she would not reprise her role as Edwina for the season.
 In July 2022, Daniel Francis, Sam Phillips, and James Phoon were cast in undisclosed capacities for the third season.
 In October 2022, Hannah New joined the cast as Lady Tilley Arnold.
-In January 2023, Dynevor confirmed she will not appear in the third season, but remained open to returning "in the future".
+In January 2023, Dynevor confirmed she would not appear in the third season, but remained open to returning "in the future".

+In May 2024, Coughlan and Newton were confirmed to be returning for the fourth season.
+In August 2024, Yerin Ha was cast as Sophie Baek (known as Sophie Beckett in the novel) while Bailey confirmed his return for the fourth season, but that he would be filming for only "a few weeks".
+In September 2024, Katie Leung, Isabella Wei and Michelle Mao joined as Araminta, Rosamund, and Posy, while Hugh Sachs and Emma Naomi have been upgraded to series regulars.
+In October 2024, Ashley confirmed that she would be returning for the season, later confirmed to be in an additional cast role as opposed to series regular in the previous two seasons.
+In January 2025, Dynevor revealed that she had not yet been asked to return for an appearance in the fourth season.